Artezaru/pyprogen/docs/source/usage_doc/github_setup.rst

 Once the remote is set up, you can push your code to GitHub.
 Follow the instructions in the :doc:`use_git` section to properly commit and push your changes.

-For a quick initial push, use the following commands:
+For a quick initial push, use the following commands from the root of your project:

 .. code-block:: console